-Irene grew up in the suburbs of Philadelphia where she worked for those small manufacturing companies until her mid-20’s when she moved to Folly Beach, South Carolina where she swam in the ocean, waited tables, and lived in a run-down beachfront apartment.
-But Hurricane Hugo moved her off the island and she finally landed in the beautiful Blue Ridge Mountains in 1992.
+Irene grew up in the suburbs of Philadelphia where she worked for those small manufacturing companies until she moved to Folly Beach, South Carolina.
+Hurricane Hugo moved her off the island and she finally landed in the beautiful Blue Ridge Mountains in 1992.

 Irene took a job in the shipping department of a craft supply store where employees were encouraged to try everything.
 She wove a rug, marbled paper, poured candles, dyed fabric, painted silk, sewed a pair of leather moccasins, knitted a few inches of a sweater, and got her hands on polymer clay.
 That’s when and where it started.
 She is self-taught, for the most part, but learned (and continues to learn) from books, articles, workshops, and the internet.